psimba1995/WRN-CIFAR10-Reproduction-/README.md

 ## ⚙️ Setup Instructions (Reproducibility)

-> ✅ Tested on macOS and Linux.
+> ✅ Tested on macOS, Linux, and Windows.
 > Python 3.9 or above is recommended.

 1. **Clone the repository**: